Ghost Story (Butcher novel): Plot summary

 Molly and the Corpsetaker wage a pitched battle for Molly's mind as Harry seeks out Molly's mental command center.
 He finds it, and in the process unlocks a memory of his own.
 During Changes, Harry realized not only that he would have to become the Winter Knight in order to save his daughter, but also that Mab would then turn him into a monster.
 To prevent this from happening, Harry contacted Kincaid and arranged for his own assassination.
 In order to prevent Mab from discovering this plan, he then had Molly remove the memory of it.

 With Harry having remembered the true events that he arranged, Uriel appears and explains that a fallen angel interfered with Harry's death by whispering a lie to him at a critical moment, which motivated Harry to carry out his planned suicide.
 The fallen angel's direct influence permitted Uriel to respond in kind, allowing Harry to come back and learn the truth.
-Uriel then offers Harry the choice to come to work for him, or continue on to What Comes Next.
+Uriel then offers Harry the choice to come to work for him, or continue on to "What Comes Next."
 Harry demands to see how his loved ones fare in order to make an informed choice.
-Uriel complies, showing Harry that Molly was successful in defeating the Corpsetaker with Mort's help, that Maggie has been lovingly adopted by the Carpenters, and that Harry's other loved ones are safe and well.
+Uriel complies, showing Harry that Molly has successfully defeated the Corpsetaker with Mort's help, that Maggie has been lovingly adopted by the Carpenters, and that Harry's other loved ones are safe and well.
 Satisfied by what he sees, Harry elects to move on.

 He awakens on Demonreach Island, where his body has lain in the care of Queen Mab and the spirit of Demonreach for the past six months.
 Mab is simultaneously angry and pleased by Harry's attempt to shirk her service, and tells Harry to prepare himself for her turning him into her creature.
-Uriel takes this opportunity to officially balance the scales, whispering to Harry: "Lies, Mab cannot change who you are".
+Uriel takes this opportunity to officially balance the scales, whispering seven crucial words to Harry as he had promised: "Lies.
+Mab cannot change who you are."
 Harry realizes the truth of this and tells Mab that he will be her devoted knight, but will carry out her orders in his own way and not permit her to turn him into her monster.